frankscholten/consul-port53-sandbox/README.md

 ## Get in touch

-If you know how to fix this please comment on the above PR thread.
+If you know how to fix this please comment on the above PR thread or via Twitter at @frank_scholten